turbonomic/extractor-docs/index.md

    * Executed actions: Published immediately after the action completes, either with success or failure.

- You can load the exported data into search and analytics services such as Elasticsearch, and use those services to visualize or analyze the entities and actions n your {{ site.data.vars.Product_Short }} environment.
+ You can load the exported data into search and analytics services such as Elasticsearch, and use those services to visualize or analyze the entities and actions in your {{ site.data.vars.Product_Short }} environment.

  With the Data Exporter you can build custom tracking of changes to your environment,